lightning417techa/JS-Database/README.md

-# LanyxSoft-JS-Database
+# JS-Database
-This is a JavaScript database that stores info for LanyxSoft Music
+This is a JavaScript database that stores info for Music